-In the previous section, we stated that the necessary and sufficient condition for having a maximum matching is the absence of an augmenting path.
-This condition can be easily checked in bipartite graphs (why?).
+In the previous section, we stated that a necessary and sufficient condition for a maximum matching to exist is that there are no augmenting paths.
+This condition is easily verifiable in bipartite graphs (why?).

-As a result, studying matchings in bipartite graphs (as a special case of graphs) is particularly useful due to their numerous applications.
+Consequently, studying matching in bipartite graphs (as a special case of graphs) is beneficial due to their numerous applications.

-In this algorithm, we start with an empty matching and keep enlarging it as long as there exists an augmenting path in the graph.
-It can be easily observed that the maximality of the final matching becomes evident in this case.
+In this algorithm, we start with an empty matching and enlarge it as long as an augmenting path exists in the graph.
+It is easily observable that the maximality of our final matching is then trivial.
 To find an augmenting path, we proceed as follows:

-Suppose our graph consists of two parts with \(n_1\) vertices and \(n_2\) vertices.
-For each \(v = 1 ... n_1\) in the current graph, we search for an augmenting path.
-In the \(i\)-th phase, it can be claimed that the matching between the first \(i\) vertices of the first partition and the remaining vertices of the second partition is maximal.
-Consequently, the final matching will also be maximal.
-The implementation is as follows:
+Suppose our graph consists of two partitions with \(n_1\) vertices and \(n_2\) vertices.
+For each vertex \(v = 1 ... n_1\) in our current graph, we search for an augmenting path.
+In the \(i\)-th step, we can claim that the matching between the \(i\) vertices of the first partition and the rest of the vertices in the second partition is maximum; consequently, our final matching will also be maximum.
+Its implementation is as follows:

 const int N = 2e3 + 5;